The 5 most beautiful beaches of Procida: complete guide

 The bottom rises gradually, making it suitable for children.
 The beach is almost entirely free, with two small establishments at the ends, one of which also has a restaurant overlooking the sea.

-Postman's Beach (Old Well): the most famous
+Postman's Beach: the most famous

-The Postman's Beach, The official name of which is Pozzo Vecchio, is located on the western side of the island, in a sheltered basin that can be reached descending along the road that runs along the municipal cemetery.
+The Postman's Beach, the official name of which is Pozzo Vecchio, is located on the western side of the island, in a sheltered basin that can be reached descending along the road that runs along the municipal cemetery.
 Whoever saw the movie with Massimo Troisi already knows how it is: a horseshoe bay, silent even in high season, with volcanic dark sand and a deep and transparent sea.

 It is mostly a free beach, there is a small beach with sun loungers and umbrellas and a kiosk.
 It is worth visiting regardless of the film: the bay has something intimate and collected that makes it different from all the other coves of Procida.